-3: Make sure the transfer 4LO position indicator light turns on when you shift the 4WD shift switch to 4LO.
+Make source that ransfer 4LO position indicator light turns on when you shift the 4WD shift switch to 4LO.
+The operation of the section.

 The transfer case 4WD shift switch is used to select either 2WD or 4WD depending on the driving conditions.
 There are three types of drive modes available, 2WD, 4H and 4LO.